Slamy/Nobelia/README.md

 # Current state of community efforts

 The datasheet of this chip is not public, resulting into a lack of information.
-The author of the closed source [CD-i Emulator](https://www.cdiemu.org/) already provided [some info based on reverse engineerings of the CDIC driver](https://github.com/cdifan/cdichips/blob/master/ims66490cdic.md).
+The author of the closed source [CD-i Emulator](https://www.cdiemu.org/) already provided [some info based on reverse engineering the CDIC driver](https://github.com/cdifan/cdichips/blob/master/ims66490cdic.md).
-An open source implementation of the CDIC is based on these findings and is available in the [CD-i emulation core of MAME](https://github.com/mamedev/mame/blob/master/src/mame/philips/cdicdic.cpp).
+An open source implementation of the CDIC is partially based on these findings and is available in the [CD-i emulation core of MAME](https://github.com/mamedev/mame/blob/master/src/mame/philips/cdicdic.cpp).

 CDIC emulation is still plagued with issues:
 * Sometimes audio is not played